dchudz/dchudz.github.io/_posts/2015-02-02-interaction-or-not.md

 # Implications for Choosing a Model

+**It helps to be aware of what tendencies your algorithms have.** I used a trivial example to demonstrate some tendencies of bagged decision trees (random forests) and boosted decision trees.

+This example demonstrates **the limits of bootstrapping as an approach to uncertainty**.
+Bootstrapping is a way to get at how your estimates would vary under new samples of the training data.
+It's especially convenient for bagged estimators, since [if you're bagging, you've already done much of the computational work for bootstrapping](http://arxiv.org/abs/1311.4555).
+But the random forest (and the boosted trees, depending on the parameter settings) doesn't vary with new samples of the training data.
+This shows that your uncertainty about the truth could be very different from the variation in your model under replicated samples of the training data.

+**When possible, use methods that explicitly capture uncertainty.** I demonstrated adding an interaction term (with an informative prior distribution) to the linear model, as well Bayesian Additive Regression Trees.
+The former exemplifies a parametric approach where you carefully think about each parameter in the model.
+The latter is meant to support more "automated" model-building.

-Decisions trees and random forests aren't additive models, so from their perspective the "interaction" explanation for the train data is simpler than the explanation with no interaction.
+Decisions trees and random forests aren't additive models, so from their perspective the "interaction" explanation for the training data is simpler than the explanation with no interaction.
+(The results do depend on parameter settings like `mtry`, the number of variables to consider at each split.
+But in this post I'm only considering )

 As a separate matter, your forecasts could have lots of uncertainty that you're not thinking about if you just use point estimates.
 This is true **even if your training error is low** because in applications you might be forecasting for data in new regions of feature space.
 A high dimensional feature space has a lot of space, so you'll generally be looking at new regions in applications.
 With 20 binary features, there's 1 million possible inputs.
 That's fine since the goal of modeling is to generalize.
 We expect to have to generalize -- but we should be aware there's uncertainty in how we generalize.